JakeTurner616/JakeTurner616.github.io/_tabs/about.md

 </a>
 </div>
 <h2>About</h2>
-This is a simple documentation site for [my github repositories](https://github.com/JakeTurner616?tab=repositories){:target="_blank"} and other programming projects.
+This is a simple documentation site for [my github repositories](https://github.com/JakeTurner616?tab=repositories) and other programming projects.
 This website is 100% open source.
-Create a [PR](https://github.com/JakeTurner616/JakeTurner616.github.io/pulls){:target="_blank"}?
+Create a [PR](https://github.com/JakeTurner616/JakeTurner616.github.io/pulls)?

 <h2>License</h2>
-This work is published under [MIT](https://github.com/JakeTurner616/JakeTurner616.github.io/blob/main/LICENSE){:target="_blank"} License.
+This work is published under [MIT](https://github.com/JakeTurner616/JakeTurner616.github.io/blob/main/LICENSE) License.
+{% include anim.html %}